aziznal/WebScrapingEssentials/README.md

 ## Project Description
 This package can be used for simple automated web surfing / scraping.

-Additionally, the included BasicSpider class is meant to be extended by inheritance.
+Create classes inheriting the included BasicSpider class to create custom behavior to suit your requirements.

 ---